West Chester Workers’ Compensation Attorneys

 What Kinds of Benefits Are Covered?

-Pennsylvania law provides several types of workers' compensation benefits, including benefits for medical care; wage loss; partial disability, total disability, specific loss, and death.
+Pennsylvania law provides several types of workers' compensation benefits, including benefits for:

 As mentioned above, an employee is entitled to have their employer pay for reasonable surgical and medical services related to the work-related injury.
 Medicine, supplies, hospital treatment and services, orthopedic appliances, and prostheses may be covered, and the employee should not have to pay any amount, including any difference between the health care provider's charge and the amount paid by the employer.

 An employee may retain wage-loss benefits if they are totally disabled and unable to work or partially disabled and receiving wages less than their pre-injury earnings.
 Those with a partially disabled status may also be eligible for certain benefits for up to 500 weeks, and if a qualified impairment-rating physician determines their impairment is equal to or greater than 35%, they may file a petition for total disability status, where they may receive benefits for a specified amount of time depending on the case.